IIOP Continuing Education Courses

 Within six (6) months of award distribution, recipients must submit:

-• Verification of employment status or planned employment within the OP&P
+Verification of employment status or planned employment within the O&P field

-• Confirmation that funds were used for approved educational or training
+Confirmation that funds were used for approved educational or training expenses

 Applicants are responsible for ensuring all required materials are submitted through